 Over months of training and tracking cash flow, it’s been seen that when a business reaches that figure, the business starts to have enough cash to meet its financial obligations and can pay all its invoices on time and still have surplus cash that increases.

 It obviously varies from industry to industry as payment terms STRONGLY dictate available cash in the bank.
 For businesses being paid on average 30 days or more for a sale, then a higher figure than 15% will almost certainly be needed to stay “solvent”.

 The higher the Net Margin figure, the better!

-Every business benefits from an ever increasing amount of cash in the bank, however, that is extremely uncommon, at least for the 90% of businesses operating with less than 10% net profit margin.
+Every business benefits from a constantly increasing level of cash in the bank, however, that is extremely uncommon, at least for the 90% of businesses operating with less than 10% net profit margin.

 That leads to the next important question…